 If you die while you are still working and paying into the pension scheme, there are a number of benefits that are payable to your loved ones.
-The Fund should be notified as soon as possible of a members death.
-The sooner we are told, the quicker we can establish what death benefits are payable and put them into payment.
+The Fund should be notified as soon as possible of a member's death.
+The sooner we are told, the quicker we can establish what death benefits are due and put them into payment.

 A tax free lump sum worth 3 times your pay will be paid upon your death.
-You can tell us who you would like to receive this grant by updating your death grant nominations automatically via My Pension or by completing an Expression of Wish form.
+You can tell us who you would like to receive this grant by updating your death grant nominations via My Pension+ or by completing an Expression of Wish form.
 The Fund does not have to follow your wishes but we will do so wherever we can.
+Information on how the death grant is paid out and to whom can be found in the Death Grant Hierarchy.

 Be aware that if you have a deferred or pensioner record elsewhere in the Local Government Pension Scheme, that in the event of your death only one death grant will be paid; either a death in service lump sum or deferred/pensioner lump sum, whichever is greater.